GitAlias/gitalias/README.md

 Thanks to all the contributors, including all the creators of the projects mentioned above.

-Thanks to these people for extra help:
+Thanks to these people for extra help, in order of participation:

   * [Joel Parker Henderson](https://github.com/joelparkerhenderson)
   * [Bill Lazar](https://github.com/billsaysthis)